 It All Starts With Your Vote

-Alaskan artist and GoPro family member Max Romey teamed up with GoPro to share a piece of art with the hopes of inspiring us all to vote.
+To kick things off, GoPro teamed up with Alaskan artist and GoPro family member Max Romey to share a piece of art with the hopes of inspiring us all to vote.
 While we like to think he’s encouraging us to celebrate voting by yelling from the mountaintops, Max is using his artistic abilities—along with some breathtaking views of public lands—to simply inspire.

 Voting has been a hard-fought right that should not be taken for granted.
 In the run-up to the 2020 election, we want you to have the tools you need to exercise this most sacred pillar of democracy.
 With our vote, we shape the future.